Placeblock/CommandAPI/README.md

 #### [LiteralArgumentBuilder](src/main/java/de/placeblock/commandapi/core/builder/LiteralArgumentBuilder.java) with the following additional methods:
+Used for Literals (above-mentioned)
 <dl>
   <dt>withAlias(String alias)</dt>
   <dd>Adds an Alias to the Node.</dd>
 </dl>

-and the
 #### [RequiredArgumentBuilder](src/main/java/de/placeblock/commandapi/core/builder/RequiredArgumentBuilder.java) with the following additional methods:
+Used for Arguments (above-mentioned)
 <dl>
   <dt>suggests(Function&lt;String, List&lt;String&gt;&gt; customSuggestions)</dt>
   <dd>This Function will be called in addition to the ArgumentType when getting Suggestions for TabCompletion.</dd>
 </dl>
+RequiredArgumentBuilder needs an ArgumentType, at example, <br />
+/msg [player] [msg] <- This is an Argument of Type String When the Player types a command, the parser tries to parse arguments into their Types.
+You can create your own CustomArgumentType by implementing ArgumentType

-####  You can use these two Builders to build your Command, or if you want to, define your own:
+###  You can use these two Builders to build your Command, or if you want to, define your own:
 ```
 return new LiteralArgumentBuilder<Source>("fly")
     .executes(c -> {